broxus/bridge-evm-contracts/docs/evm-specification/Bridge.md

 function updateMinimumRequiredSignatures(uint32 _minimumRequiredSignatures) external nonpayable
 ```

-Update minimum amount of required signatures per round This parameter limits the minimum amount of signatures to be required for Everscale-EVM event.
+Update minimum amount of required signatures per round This parameter limits the minimum amount of signatures to be required for TVM-EVM event.